gallandarakhneorg/afc/README.md

 * sign the [Contributor License Agreement](./CLA.md) on GitHub.
 It is supported by [cla-assistant](https://cla-assistant.io/gallandarakhneorg/afc);
 * be reviewed by one or more of the main contributors for ensure your PR is following the development rules and philosophy related to the AFC.

+If the CI process is failing on your PR, please follows the steps:
+* Go on the Travis-CI output for obtaining the cause of the failure.
+* Fix the code of your PR on your local copy.
+* Commit on your local repository, and push the changes on the same PR. **Do not create a new PR for the fix.**
+* The GitHub platform will relaunch the CI process automatically.

 # License of AFC

 The Arakhnê Foundation Classes are distributed under the [Apache v2 license](./LICENSE), and is copyrigthed to the original authors and the other authors, as expressed in the [NOTICE](./NOTICE).